Programming

 Conclusion

 So we can create a simple loop for the given task and then exit the loop when the given task completes.
 Loops are used to execute a block of code at least once.
 So, loops are an essential concept in programming.
 C/C++ has the concept of while loops.
 A loop in C/C++ consists of a header block and a body block.
 The header block contains the condition or loop control statement.
-When the condition is true the body block is executed.
-If the condition is false the body block is not executed.
-Loops in C/C++ also come with different statements which are used to control the loop.
+When the condition is true, the body block is executed.
+If the condition is false, the body block is not executed.
+Loops in C/C++ also come with different statements that are used to control the loop.

 Leave a Reply